krestenkrab/riak_btree_backend/README.md

   have decent performance
 - Is pure Erlang (makes me and Erjang happy)

-As is, this could be a fine format for storing log records that you'll never delete anyway; but if you need compaction then you'd have to implement it.
+Compaction should really be triggered by some measure of fragmentation in the data file, so that is an option to consider for the future.
+Right now it runs once an hour.

-To configure riak to use this, edit your `app.config` to use the btree backend.
+To configure riak to use `riak_btree_backend`, edit your `app.config` to use the btree backend.

     {riak_kv, [
         {storage_backend, riak_btree_backend},
         ...

     {riak_btree_backend, [
-             {data_root, "data/btree"}
+             {data_root, "data/btree"},

+             %% sync strategy is one of: none, {seconds, N}, or o_sync {sync_strategy, {seconds, 20}}
         ]},

 The easiest way to pull in all the right things in your riak is to